cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

     * Criterion/Identifiers for defining Linear Circuits: Signals have to act independently of each other.

-8. He continues the discussion about propertiers of electric signals, specifically events that occur as signals enter and exit a circuit:
+8. Pierce also speaks about the properties of electric signals (also attributed to [Fourier Analysis](https://en.wikipedia.org/wiki/Fourier_analysis)), specifically events that occur as signals enter and exit a circuit:

     * Input signals (especially ones with multiple sinusoidal components) produce output signals (also w/ multiple sinusoidal components) of the same frequency but with a different phase via a delay ([Phase Shift](https://en.wikipedia.org/wiki/Phase_(waves)#Phase_shift)), and a shrinkage in amplitude ([Attenuation](https://en.wikipedia.org/wiki/Attenuation)).